James Karinchak

-James Stephen Karinchak (born September 22, 1995) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Cleveland Indians / Guardians.
-He played college baseball at Bryant University, and was drafted by the Cleveland Indians in the ninth round of the 2017 MLB draft.
+James Stephen Karinchak (born September 22, 1995) is an American professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
+He has previously played in MLB for the Cleveland Indians / Guardians.
+He played college baseball at Bryant University and was selected by the Cleveland Indians in the ninth round of the 2017 MLB draft.
 He made his MLB debut in 2019.

 Amateur career

 Karinchak attended Valley Central High School in Montgomery, New York.
 Undrafted out of high school, he attended Bryant University, where he played college baseball for the Bulldogs.
 In 2016, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
 Karinchak was drafted by the Cleveland Indians in the ninth round of the 2017 MLB draft.